 Name Setting/Features Construction Activities Proximity to Construction Impact on Park Use and User Experience Alexander Park, Belmont Urban/residential/ commercial setting, basketball court, picnic area with BBQ facilities, horseshoe pits, lawn area, playground, restrooms, tennis courts Alternative A: track modifications to the existing Caltrain at- grade tracks Alternative B: four-track passing tracks on aerial viaduct Alternative A: 393.8 feet east of TCE (<1 foot) and 774.1 feet northeast of TCE (>3 feet) Alternative B: 374.2 feet east of TCE Alternative A: noise and construction emissions could make use of the park less desirable during construction.
 However, the overall use is not considered noise sensitive and the park is in an urban/residential/commercial setting, where ambient noise already exists.
 Park users would not be affected by construction vibration because of the distance from the TCE.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
-Mature trees and three rows of commercial development of more than one story would reduce indirect impacts.
+The project would comply with FRA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
+Mature trees and three rows of commercial development of more than one story would minimize indirect impacts.
 Alternative B: impacts from noise and construction emissions would be the same as described under Alternative A. Construction activities would take longer and be more extensive under Alternative B than under Alternative A because of construction of the passing tracks.
 O'Donnell Park, Belmont Urban/residential/ commercial setting, basketball, BBQ, picnic area, community garden, lawn area, playground Alternative A: track modifications (>3 feet) south of Belmont Caltrain Station Alternative B: four-track passing tracks on aerial viaduct and reconstruction of existing Belmont Caltrain Station to accommodate passing tracks Alternative A: 1,021.5 feet east of TCE Alternative B: 920.6 feet east of TCE Alternative A: no impact would occur given the distance of the playground from construction activities and intervening urban development.
 Alternative B: noise and construction emissions could make use of the park less desirable during construction.
 However, the overall use is not considered noise sensitive.
 The park is in an urban/residential/commercial setting, where ambient noise already exist, and park users would not be affected by vibration because of the distance from the TCE.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
-Construction-related indirect impacts would be reduced by clusters of mature trees in the park and between the park and project alignment.
+The project would comply with FRA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
+Construction-related indirect impacts would be minimized by clusters of mature trees in the park and between the park and project alignment.
+Construction activities would take longer and be more extensive under Alternative B than under Alternative A because of construction of the passing tracks and station reconstruction.